 The GA may be used to compare different pet foods.
 For example, wet pet food may look like it contains significantly less protein than dry pet food.
 However, since wet food contains more moisture than dry pet food, the overall percentages will appear different when comparing wet to dry.
 Remember to always first calculate the percentage of “dry matter” before comparing wet pet food to other options.

-As pets age, they may be at increased risk for losing teeth and could suffer from periodontal disease.
+As pets age, they may be at increased risk of losing teeth and could suffer from periodontal disease.
 If your older pet is missing teeth and has increased difficulty chewing kibble, wet pet food may be an option that’s easier to chew.
 Remember, dental care is an important part of pet ownership.
 Click here to learn some tips on how to support your pet’s oral health.

 Does your cat not always drink enough water?
 Hydration is an essential component of pet health.
 From helping a pet maintain a regular temperature to enabling the body to operate normally, water is important to every key body function.
 This includes aiding in the digestion and absorption of nutrients in pet food, moving nutrients in and out of cells, cushioning joints and internal organs, and helping with elimination.

 Most wet pet food is canned, so it is easy to store in cabinets or pantries.
-Make sure to follow label directions after you open a can and food, including keeping an open can covered and refrigerated for a limited number of three days.
+Make sure to follow label directions after you open a can of food, including keeping an open can covered and refrigerated for a limited number of days.
 Remember to always store unopened pet food in a cool, dry location.